mirzafahad/mirzafahad.github.io/_posts/2012-05-08-text-data-bss.md

 ![memory map](/img/text/memory.png){: .center-block :}

 ### Text Segment (.text)
 A text segment, also known as a code segment, is the memory section where executable instructions (i.e. your code) lives.
 This segment ends up in FLASH.
-From the console output above I can see `text` occupies 544 bytes for my `simple_example` code.
+From the console output above I can see `.text` occupies 544 bytes for my `simple_example` code.
 This is what my `simple_example` code look like:

 ![Empty code](/img/text/blank_code.png){: .center-block :}

-Let's add some more code to see if my `text` size changes:
+Let's add some more code to see if my `.text` size changes:

 ![fizzbuzz added](/img/text/fizz_buzz.png){: .center-block :}

 Aha!
-The `text` size increased 24-bytes.
+The `.text` size increased 24-bytes.
 If you check the map file you'll see the function is added under the `.text` section:

 ![map file](/img/text/map_file.png){: .center-block :}

 ![fizzbuzz map](/img/text/fizzbuzz_map.png){: .center-block :}

-If you have `const` variable, that will be added under `.text` i.e. they will be saved in FLASH.
+If you have `const` variable, that will be added under `.text` and will be saved in FLASH.
 Here is an example:

 ![const](/img/text/const.png){: .center-block :}

-The `text` size increased by 4-bytes (char takes 1 byte, the array size is 4).
+The `.text` size increased by 4-bytes (`char` takes 1 byte, the array size is 4).

 ### Initialized Data segment (.data)
-A data segment (`.data`) contains the global variables and static variables that are **initialized** and lives on top of `text`.
+A data segment (`.data`) contains the global variables and static variables that are **initialized** and starts right after `.text`.
 To see an example let's add a global variable into our code:

 ![data](/img/text/data.png){: .center-block :}